 - Thoroughly cleaning all materials that were impacted by the mold, and drying them to prevent the mold from returning.

 Octagon Cleaning & Restoration’s certified mold remediation professionals have the training and experience to remove mold, prevent it from returning and perform the necessary steps to return the property to a pre-loss condition.
-Give us a call today to learn more about our mold mediation services.
+Contact us to learn more about our mold mediation services.